Tyrn/wei/the-insider-en.typ

      Bemish  was  enjoying the ancient mosaic overlaying  the  walls  on the second floor, when he heard a  descending flyer's  characteristic rustle.
-He walked  out to the gallery  - a white  flyer  stood in  the yard,  the  last "rainbow" shimmers were beating above its wings.
-In a moment, the  "rainbow" dimmed, the  flyer's  roof  opened up like a poppy  flower  carpel,  and two people got out of the  car  - a handsome  lithe youth in a strict white suit and  another guy, more scrawny than  slim, in a checked shirt  with torn-off sleeves  and a  red flower in  his  hair,  following the  contemporary rebel fashion.
+He walked  out to the gallery---a white  flyer  stood in  the yard,  the  last "rainbow" shimmers were beating above its wings.
+In a moment, the  "rainbow" dimmed, the  flyer's  roof  opened up like a poppy  flower  carpel,  and two people got out of the  car---a handsome  lithe youth in a strict white suit and  another guy, more scrawny than  slim, in a checked shirt  with torn-off sleeves  and a  red flower in  his  hair,  following the  contemporary rebel fashion.